Who Is Jon Stewart?

 Throughout the 1990s, Stewart appeared on numerous television programs, including a regular role as himself on HBO's The Larry Sanders Show.
 Other credits include the HBO comedy special Jon Stewart: Unleavened; guest host of The Late Late Show with Tom Snyder on CBS; and guest host of HBO's Mr. Show with Bob & David.

-In January 1999, Stewart took over as anchorman for Comedy Central's The Daily Show (later renamed The Daily Show with Jon Stewart), a popular late-night show that dubs itself "the most trusted name in fake news."
-With fast-paced dialog and sardonic wit, Stewart, who is also the show's co-executive producer, has become the most outspoken critic of Washington politics and the established news media.
+In January 1999, Stewart took over as anchorman for Comedy Central's The Daily Show (later renamed The Daily Show with Jon Stewart), a popular late-night show that dubbed itself "the most trusted name in fake news."
+With fast-paced dialog and sardonic wit, Stewart, who was also the show's co-executive producer, became a highly visible critic of Washington politics and the established news media.

-Due to the success of The Daily Show, which has run for nearly 20 seasons, Stewart has become an in-demand host.
-He has hosted numerous award shows, including the Grammy Awards in 2001 and 2002, and the Academy Awards in 2006 and 2008.
+Due to the success of The Daily Show, which won a slew of Primetime Emmy Awards, Stewart became an in-demand public figure.
+He has hosted numerous award shows, including the Grammys in 2001 and 2002, and the Academy Awards in 2006 and 2008.

-Stewart is also a film and TV actor.
-His film career has been mixed, from the comedy Half Baked (1998) to the box-office bomb Death to Smoochy (2002) with Robin Williams and Edward Norton, to the successful Adam Sandler vehicle Big Daddy (1999).
+Stewart is also a film and television actor.
+His film career has been mixed, from the stoner comedy Half Baked (1998), to the box-office bomb Death to Smoochy (2002) with Robin Williams and Edward Norton, to the successful Adam Sandler vehicle Big Daddy (1999).
 He also had roles in the romantic drama Playing by Heart and the horror-comedy The Faculty, which were both released in 1998.
-In recent years, Stewart has lent his voice to several animated films, including Doogal (2006).
+In addition, Stewart has lent his voice to several animated films, including Doogal (2006).